FiloSottile/sunlight/README.md

     s3endpoint: https://data.example/s3/
 ```

 There are two options for storing the actual Static CT assets: a regular POSIX filesystem (to which Sunlight issues fsync syscalls to ensure durability), or an S3-compatible object storage (which can be eventually consistent but must guarantee durability after a successful PUT).
+Remember that this storage backend must never lose writes or be rolled back.

 Each six-months shard will reach approximately 1.5 TB at current rates.
 It starts growing sharply 90 days *before* its `notafterstart` date, and slows down 90 days before its `notafterlimit` date.
 It can be deleted [a couple months after](https://groups.google.com/a/chromium.org/g/ct-policy/c/rWNwrxokqZ8/m/6I_Be8x6AQAJ) its `notafterlimit` date.

-It’s recommended to create a ZFS dataset or S3 bucket for each log, to make it easier to delete it once the log is retired.
-You can see, for example, [the Tuscolo ZFS configuration](https://gist.github.com/FiloSottile/989338e6ba8e03f2c699590ce83f537b).
+You should consider a separate ZFS dataset or object storage bucket for each log, to make it easier to delete it once the log is retired.
+See, for example, [the Tuscolo ZFS configuration](https://gist.github.com/FiloSottile/989338e6ba8e03f2c699590ce83f537b).
+However, note that using separate AWS S3 buckets can cause [dynamic scaling issues when traffic moves naturally from one to another](https://groups.google.com/a/chromium.org/g/ct-policy/c/0R43Z58JuzA/m/raeusYYqAAAJ), so you should use a single bucket and delete logs with lifecycle rules if hosting on AWS S3.

 ### Monitoring and logging